 B-609: Reductions to Parent Share of Cost for Selection of a Texas Rising Star Provider

-Prior to September 1, 2024, a Board may have established a policy to reduce the PSoC assessed in compliance with and upon the parent’s selection of a Texas Rising Star–certified provider.
+Before September 1, 2024, a Board may have established a policy to reduce the PSoC assessed in compliance with B-601.a and B-601.b upon the parent’s selection of a Texas Rising Star–certified provider.
 For any families that received a reduction under such a past policy, the Board must ensure the parent continues to receive the reduction if:

 the Texas Rising Star provider loses certification; or

-the parent moves or changes employment within the workforce area and no Texas Rising Star–certified providers are available to meet the needs of the parent’s changed circumstances
+the parent moves or changes employment within the workforce area and no Texas Rising Star–certified providers are available to meet the needs of the parent’s changed circumstances.

 The parent no longer receives the reduction if the parent voluntarily transfers the child from a Texas Rising Star–certified provider to a non-Texas Rising Star–certified provider.
 Additionally, the reduction must no longer be offered upon recertification of a new eligibility period or if the parent transfers to another workforce area.